rndexe/nowtransmitting/src/exhibits/ant-antibiotics.md

   our body have become resistant to antibiotics.

   Ants have been using antibiotics in their fight against pathogens for a much longer time.
 Scientists believe that investigating the chemical ecology of the ant colonies, and the microbes produced by them can help us tackle the crisis of antimicrobial resistance.
-This exhibit contains an essay by Adrian Galvin on the work done in this field by Prof. Barrie Wilkinson, Prof. Matt Hutchings and Dr. Victor Soria-Carrasco at JIC.
-We also have here photographs of the ants and the microbes produced by them, as well as a live-stream of the ants courtesy of the John Innes Centre.
+An essay by Adrian Galvin accompanies this exhibit, exploring the work done in this field by Prof. Barrie Wilkinson, Prof. Matt Hutchings and Victor Soria-Carrasco all at JIC.
+We also have here photographs of the ants as well as a live-stream of the ants courtesy of the John Innes Centre.
 essay: >
   Researchers at the John Innes Centre and University of East Anglia (UEA) have investigated the chemical arsenal employed by species such as South American